Krisell/type-trigger/README.md

 import TypeTrigger from '@krisell/type-trigger'

 TypeTrigger.register('beta', () => {
-  // Whatever action you want, for instance `this.showBeta = true` in a Vue app })
+  // Whatever action you want, for instance `showBeta.value = true` in a Vue app })

 TypeTrigger.register('localtesting', () => {